-- Applicants must have a Bachelor’s degree in a mental health field from a regionally accredited institution.
+- Applicants must have a Bachelor’s degree from a regionally accredited institution.

-- Applicants must have a bachelor’s degree in a mental health field from a regionally accredited institution.
+- Applicants must have a bachelor’s degree from a regionally accredited institution.

 - Students must have successfully completed at least one undergraduate course in psychology with a grade of “B” or higher.